AdrianPricopie/ProjectTesting-With-Cypress-BDD-Page-object-model-frameworks/README.md

 # Introduction :notebook:

-This project aims to implement automated tests for the OrangeHRM opensource website using Cypress and the combination of BDD (Behavior-driven development) and POM (Page Object Model) frameworks.
+This project aims to implement automated tests for the evomag website using Cypress and the combination of BDD (Behavior-driven development) and POM (Page Object Model) frameworks.

 Tools and Versions